chalatz/excursions/pages/tours/family-tours.md

 ---
 ### RHODES NEW TOWN

-From the cruise ship dock/pier or your chosenpoint, you'll be driven to the antiqueharbor, where according to tradition, the **Colossus of Rhodes**, **one of the seven wonders of the ancient world**, once stood.
+From the cruise ship dock/pier or your chosen point, you'll be driven to the antique harbor, where according to tradition, the **Colossus of Rhodes**, **one of the seven wonders of the ancient world**, once stood.
 (Stop Visit Photos)\
 The **North Point of the island** where the East Coast's Mediterranean Sea, and the West Coast's Aegean Sea meet.

 ### MONTE SMITH - PANORAMIC VIEW OF THE CITY